ANNA-CLARE TEMPLE – CHIEF EXECUTIVE

 Dr Roger Donbavand, FRSA - Chairman

 Roger has a business background in branding, marketing, strategy development and change management consulting.
 He started his career in the City and then moved into consulting for service based industries, both in the UK and overseas.
 The last five years saw him working in Sydney where he transitioned into the charity and voluntary sector, working for Mission Australia and Opportunity International, and on the board of Leprosy Mission Australia.
 In 2016 Roger and his wife volunteered for 3 months in Sri Lanka.
-He is also a trustee of EMMS, a charity based in Edinburgh which works in the palliative care sector.
 His interests include fly fishing, classical music, opera and cricket.
 He is married to Janet and they have two sons working in London.

 Hayley Rees - Treasurer